Installation

 root@server1:~#usermod -aG sudo consul

-We will next create the configuration directories where we can store Consul configuration.
-We will make a parent consul.d directory in /etc and create a subdirectory server for the server nodes and a client directory for the client node.
+directory for the client node.
 We can put our configuration as a JSON file inside these directories.
 Having this structure is not mandatory but it helps to keep things organized.

 root@server1:~#mkdir -p /etc/consul.d/server

 We also need to create a location where Consul can store persistant data between reboots.
-We will create this directory at /var/consul and change its ownership to the consul user so that it can manage the data:
+We will create this directory at /var/consul

 root@server1:~#mkdir /var/consul